 In a programme of Bach : French Suite No. 2 in C minor; Haydn : Sonata in E Flat Major Hob.
 XVI/49; Schumann : Sonata in G minor; Messiaen : Préludes

-Lara Saldanha is an Indian-American pianist.
-She received her Bachelor of Music in Piano Performance and Bachelor of Arts in Economics from Northwestern University in June 2015 Magna Cum Laude, studying with Alan Chow.
-She is currently pursuing a Master of Music at The New School’s Mannes College of Music in New York City, studying with Vladimir Valjarevič.
+Indian-American pianist Lara Saldanha received her Bachelor of Music in Piano Performance and Bachelor of Arts in Economics from Northwestern University, studying with Alan Chow.
+She is currently pursuing a Master of Music at The New School’s Mannes School of Music in New York City, studying with Vladimir Valjarević.
 She has also studied with Serguei Milstein at the Geneva Conservatory of Music in Switzerland, Inna Terekhov, and Neya Korsantia.